 Treat weeds BEFORE they grow and spread.
 Realistically, you are always going to be dealing with weeds.
-It’s just a matter of control.
-Reduce their growth.
+It’s just a matter of controlling and reducing their growth.

 Using a lawn service like Lawn and Pest Solutions can end your weed control issues.
 A year-round program like Lawn360 will take care of existing weeds as well as those lurking just beneath the ground.

 Our lawn technicians apply pre-emergent and post-emergent to take care of weeds at every stage of development.